-For your interest and my convenience I've listed a few frequently asked questions and answers down here.
+For your interest and my convenience I've listed a few frequently asked questions and -not always too serious- answers down here.
 In the case of other questions you might have feel free to contact.

 Q - So, who are you anyways?